Naive Bayes classifier: Multinomial naive Bayes

+where $b = \log p(C_k)$ and $w_{ki} = \log p_{ki}$.
+Estimating the parameters in log space is advantageous since multiplying a large number of small values can lead to significant rounding error.
+Applying a log transform reduces the effect of this rounding error.

 If a given class and feature value never occur together in the training data, then the frequency-based probability estimate will be zero, because the probability estimate is directly proportional to the number of occurrences of a feature's value.
 This is problematic because it will wipe out all information in the other probabilities when they are multiplied.
 Therefore, it is often desirable to incorporate a small-sample correction, called pseudocount, in all probability estimates such that no probability is ever set to be exactly zero.
 This way of regularizing naive Bayes is called Laplace smoothing when the pseudocount is one, and Lidstone smoothing in the general case.

 Rennie et al. discuss problems with the multinomial assumption in the context of document classification and possible ways to alleviate those problems, including the use of tf–idf weights instead of raw term frequencies and document length normalization, to produce a naive Bayes classifier that is competitive with support vector machines.

 Bernoulli naive Bayes

-In the multivariate Bernoulli event model, features are independent Booleans (binary variables) describing inputs.
+In the multivariate Bernoulli event model, features are independent Boolean variables (binary variables) describing inputs.
 Like the multinomial model, this model is popular for document classification tasks, where binary term occurrence features are used rather than term frequencies.
-If $x_i$ is a boolean expressing the occurrence or absence of the i'th term from the vocabulary, then the likelihood of a document given a class $C_k$ is given by:
+If $x_i$ is a Boolean expressing the occurrence or absence of the i'th term from the vocabulary, then the likelihood of a document given a class $C_k$ is given by:

 where $p_{ki}$ is the probability of class $C_k$ generating the term $x_i$.
 This event model is especially popular for classifying short texts.
 It has the benefit of explicitly modelling the absence of terms.
 Note that a naive Bayes classifier with a Bernoulli event model is not the same as a multinomial NB classifier with frequency counts truncated to one.